Dictator game

-The dictator game is a popular experimental instrument in social psychology and economics, a derivative of the ultimatum game.
-The term "game" is a misnomer because it captures a decision by a single player: to send money to another or not.
-Thus, the dictator has the most power and holds the preferred position in this “game.”
-Although the “dictator” has the most power and presents a take it or leave it offer, the game has mixed results based on different behavioral attributes.
-The results – where most "dictators" choose to send money – evidence the role of fairness and norms in economic behavior, and undermine the assumption of narrow self-interest when given the opportunity to maximise one's own profits.
+In social psychology and economics, the dictator game is a popular experimental instrument that is a derivative of the ultimatum game.
+It involves a single decision by the "dictator" player: given an amount of money, how much to keep and how much to send to another player.
+Although the "dictator" has the most power, the game has mixed results based on different behavioral attributes.
+The results – where most dictators choose to send money – evidence the role of fairness and norms in economic behavior, and undermine the assumption of narrow self-interest when given the opportunity to maximise one's own profits.

 Description

 The dictator game is a derivative of the ultimatum game, in which one player (the proposer) provides a one-time offer to the other (the responder).
 The responder can choose to either accept or reject the proposer's bid, but rejecting the bid would result in both players receiving a payoff of 0.
 In the dictator game, the first player, "the dictator", determines how to split an endowment (such as a cash prize) between themselves and the second player (the recipient).
 The dictator's action space is complete and therefore is at their own will to determine the endowment, which ranges from giving nothing to giving all the endowment.
 The recipient has no influence over the outcome of the game, which means the recipient plays a passive role.

-While the ultimatum game is informative, it can be considered too simple a model when discussing most real-world negotiation situations.
+While the ultimatum game is informative, it can be considered an over simplified model when discussing most real-world negotiation situations.
 Real-world games tend to involve offers and counteroffers while the ultimatum game is simply player one placing forward a division of an amount that player 2 has to accept or reject.
 Based on this limited scope, it is expected that the second player will accept any offer they are given, which is not necessarily seen in real world examples.